jarronshih/gitbook-5533-bidding-system/src/general/leading.md

 ## Lead A or K
 ### High level Contract
-- Lead A ask for encourage
+- Lead A ask for attitude
 - Lead K ask for count

 When defensing a high level (over 5) contract,